mendix/charts/AdvancedCheatSheet.md

 See more properties on the [Range Selector](https://plot.ly/javascript/reference/#layout-xaxis-rangeselector)

 ### Multiple Y axes data properties
-Displays a two different Y axes with different scales, in the data set.
+Displays two different Y axes with different scales, in the data set.
 ``` json
 [
   {